 Ceramic braces cost and insurance coverage

-Having an insurance coverage for your orthodontic treatment can reduce your costs.
+Having insurance coverage for your orthodontic treatment can reduce your costs.
 Some insurance policies may consider coverage plans if the degree of severity and malocclusion may hinder oral and dental health in children or even in adults.
-If your dental insurance doesn’t cover orthodontics, you can also benefit from flexible saving account (FSA) or health saving accounts (HSA), which can be offered by your workplace or if you have certain standard requirements.
+If your dental insurance doesn’t cover orthodontics, you can also benefit from a flexible savings account (FSA) or health savings account (HSA), which can be offered by your workplace or if you have certain standard requirements.

 Are ceramic braces durable?

-Ceramic braces tend to break more often compared to metal braces, which are sturdier form of brace.
-The breaking of ceramic by harsh contacts with teeth or other objects makes them prone to more risks.
+Ceramic braces tend to break more often compared to metal braces, which are a sturdier form of braces type.
+The breaking of ceramic by harsh contact with teeth or other objects makes them prone to more risks.
 These issues may cause delays in orthodontics for repairing and readjusting the damaged ceramic components.
 Your orthodontist may consider metal braces if you:

 - Play sports or involve in hard physical work

-- Are child or teenager who are more active
+- Are children or teenagers who are more active

 - Are an Individual who have bruxism (grinding teeth during sleep) or habits like nail-biting